Using Torx to coordinate synthetic chemistry efforts with CRO partners, and push synthesis information directly into the CDD Vault registration system

 Torx Make has immediately become integral to Monte Rosa’s informatics ecosystem and is fundamental to the way that chemists work.
 The integration with in-house databases has provided additional efficiencies for our CRO partners and Monte Rosa chemists, removing manual registration steps.
 Torx Make readily scales with our expanding requirement to leverage more externalized chemistry.

-Bernhard Fasching, Head of Chemistry at Monte Rosa Therapeutics
+Bernhard Fasching, Vice President, Chemistry at Monte Rosa Therapeutics